 Cook mixture on medium-low heat constantly stirring with a whisk until it comes to a boil and begins to thicken.
 Remove from the heat.

 Add in the salt and butter and mix until fully melted and incorporated.

 Strain curd into a dish to remove any cooked egg bits and immediately cover with plastic wrap directly on the surface of the curd.
 Let cool completely before filling the cake.

-In the bowl of a stand mixer with the paddle attachment cream the butter and shortening on high speed until light and fluffy, approximately 10 minutes.
+In the bowl of a stand mixer with the paddle attachment cream the butter on high speed until light and fluffy, approximately 10 minutes.

 Add the icing sugar, salt, and lemon extract and mix on low until combined.

 Turn the mixer up to high and let mix for 5 minutes until smooth and creamy.
 Scrape the sides of the bowl when necessary.